 Folder Name is just a given name for this shared folder, can be anything you want.

-When using VBSF, this will become the drive label, so ensure it fits in 8+3 characters.
+When using VBSF, this will become the volume label.

 Mount point is the drive letter VBSF is going to use for this folder.